 Choices, choices and more choices of resorts at Walt Disney World.
 Hmmmm.....what about the value resorts?
-Is it good for our next vacation to the Happiest Place On Earth?
+Is it good to stay there for our next vacation to the Happiest Place On Earth?

 Walt Disney World is home to five value resorts:

 - All-Star Sports